adityakhr/FlavorDrop_Online-Food-Ordering-Application/README.md

 # FlavorDrop
 Hello,<br>
-Welcome to the Online Food Delivery Application System, I named it as "FlavorDrop".
+Welcome to the Online Food Ordering Application System, I named it as "FlavorDrop".
 You can find logo below of my Application.<br>
 <img src=image/FlavorDrop.png style="width:60%" >
 <br>
 Here in this project you can find some entity classes which are as follows..<br>